Search as You Type

 In order to modify the search behavior, you can benefit from the following three search operators:

-+: The items that will pass the filtering operation will have to contain both the value before the operator and the one after it.
+• +—The items that will pass the filtering operation will have to contain both the value before the operator and the one after it.

-search operator -
+Using the + search operator

--: All items that will pass the filtering operation will have to contain the value before the operator, but not the one after it.
+• -—All items that will pass the filtering operation will have to contain the value before the operator, but not the one after it.

-search operator -
+Using the - search operator

-"": When a word or a phrase is put in quotes, the filtered objects will contain only the exact same value.
+• ""—When a word or a phrase is put in quotes, the filtered objects will contain only the exact same value.

-search operator
+Using the "" search operator

 SearchMode

-With R2 2019 we introduced a new SearchMode property which allows you to control how items are matched when search is executed.
+The RadGridView control exposes the SearchMode property which allows you to control how items are matched when search is executed.
 It has the following two possible values:

-is inputted in the search panel, items containing any of the terms "John" and "Terry" in any of their properties will be matched.
-This is the default value.MatchAllTerms: Items match the search operation only when they fulfill all of the search terms.
-Continuing with the previous example, if
+• MatchAnyTerm: Items match the search operation when they fulfill any of the search terms.
+For example, if John Terry is inputted in the search panel, items containing any of the terms "John" and "Terry" in any of their properties will be matched.
+This is the default value.

-is entered as the search text, only items which contain both terms ("John" and "Terry") in any of their properties will be matched.MatchExact: Items match the search operation only when they exactly match the search text.
+• MatchAllTerms: Items match the search operation only when they fulfill all of the search terms.
+Continuing with the previous example, if John Terry is entered as the search text, only items which contain both terms ("John" and "Terry") in any of their properties will be matched.

 Change the Label Text of the Search Panel

-By default, the value of the TextBlock appearing before the Search TextBox in the SearchPanel is "Full Text Search".
-It can be altered through the Localization mechanism of RadGridView.
+By default, the value of the TextBlock appearing before the search TextBox in the search panel is "Full Text Search".
+It can be altered through the localization mechanism of RadGridView.
 The resource key that needs to be modified is GridViewSearchPanelTopText.
 More information can be found in the Localization topic.

 Add Search Criteria Programmatically

 RadGridView's search mechanism supports defining a search criteria programmatically.
-This can be done through the SearchByText Command.
+This can be done through the SearchByText command.
 More information can be found in the Commands Overview topic.

 Search Over Dynamic Data